blake-barton/Dungeon-Master-Assistant/README.md

 * Searching for monsters with duplicate names will mark both of them.
 Hitting collapse all twice will unmark both.
 It's recommended that you don't create monsters with duplicate names.
 * It may take some time before custom monsters/items are saved to Drive.
 Give the script a second to fire before refreshing (or refresh multiple times).

+## Creating an Apps Script Project
  This project is open source!
 If you have your own ideas, feel free to submit a pull request or fork for your own personal use.
+In order to edit and test in the Apps Script development environment, follow these steps:
+ 1. Open a Google Docs file.
+ 1. Go to Tools -> Script Editor, and create a new project.
+ 1. For each HTML file in this repo, create a corresponding HTML file in the project.
+ 1. For each JS file in this repo, create a corresponding GS script file in the project.
+ 1. Save all files.
+ 1. Test the project by reloading the Google Doc, go to Add-ons -> DM Assistant -> Open.
+ 1. All set!

  Happy DMing!